 Bow legs and knock knees are common conditions in young children.
 Although they aren’t gait disorders, they can affect the way children walk if they’re severe enough.

-- your child trips or falls a lot
+- trips or falls a lot

-- you have any concerns about your child’s ability to walk.
+You should also take your child to the GP if you have any concerns about your child’s ability to walk.

 Diagnosing gait disorders

 Your GP will look at how your child walks and might do a physical examination of your child’s joints and muscles.